blakelead/confloader/README.md

 ## Presentation

-**Confloader** is a simple configuration file loader that I use for my personal Go projects.
+**Confloader** is a minimal configuration file loader without any fancy features.
 It accepts JSON and YAML formats.

 ## How to use it